raghuldeva/Hotel_Booking_System/README.md

 4. Run the database migrations to create the required tables.
 5. Build and run the project.

-For detailed instructions and additional configuration options, please refer to the [Installation Guide](installation.md) in the project repository.

 ## API Documentation

 The API endpoints and their usage are documented using Swagger.
 You can access the API documentation by running the project and navigating to the `/swagger` endpoint in your browser.